ibm-cloud-docs/cis/fields-and-expressions.md

 Firewall rules expressions are inspired by Wireshark display filters.
 However, the implementation deviates in the following ways:

-* For CIDR IP equality tests, Wireshark allows ranges in the format `ip.src == 1.2.3.0/24`, while CIS only supports equality tests using a single IP address.
+* For CIDR IP equality tests, Wireshark allows ranges in the format `ip.src == 1.2.3.0/24`, while CIS supports equality tests using only a single IP address.
 To compare a CIDR, use the `in` operator; for example, `ip.src in {1.2.3.0/24}`.
-* In Wireshark, `ssl` is a protocol field containing hundreds of other fields of various types that are available for comparison in multiple ways.
-However in Firewall Rules, `ssl` is a single boolean field used to determine if the connection from the client to CIS is encrypted.
+* In Wireshark, `ssl` is a protocol field that contains hundreds of other fields of various types that are available for comparison in multiple ways.
+However, in Firewall Rules, `ssl` is a single Boolean field that is used to determine whether the connection from the client to CIS is encrypted.
 * The `slice` operator is not supported.
 * Not all functions are supported.
 Currently, `len()`, and `count()` are not supported.